‘Days Of Our Lives’ Spoilers: Carrie Brady Returns Home With A Shocking Secret

 While nothing has been confirmed, some fans believe that Carrie’s secret may have something to do with Rafe Hernandez (Galen Gering).
 Before leaving Salem for good the last time, Carrie and Rafe had a bit of a fling.
 Now, some longtime viewers think that Carrie could reveal that her son, Noah Reed, was fathered by Rafe and not her husband, Austin Reed (Austin Peck).

 The bombshell would be huge, as Rafe has often longed to be a father.
 Days of Our Lives fans have seen Rafe take many children under his wing.
-He became a father figure to his former wife Sami’s children, Johnny, Allie, and Sidney.
+He became a father figure to former wife Sami’s children: Johnny, Allie, and Sidney.
 He’s also loved and cared for Ciara Brady (Victoria Konefal), the daughter of his estranged wife, Hope Brady (Kristian Alfonso).

-Currently, Rafe has custody of his ex-girlfriend Jordan Ridgeway’s (Chishell Hartley) son, David, and is caring for him while Jordan seeks treatment for mental illness.
+Currently, Rafe has custody of ex-girlfriend Jordan Ridgeway’s (Chishell Hartley) son, David, and is caring for him while Jordan seeks treatment for mental illness.
 Of course, Lani Price (Sal Stowers) has been a big help to Rafe when it comes to raising baby David.

 If Carrie were to tell Rafe that he is the father of her son, Noah, things would certainly change.
 Rafe has always wanted children of his own, but not at the expense of breaking up a family.

-In addition, Noah doesn’t live in Salem, and since Rafe would have missed years of his life already, it would be a painful situation for everyone who is involved, especially Austin.
+In addition, Noah doesn’t live in Salem, and since Rafe would have missed years of his life already, it would be a painful situation for everyone involved, especially Austin.

 Austin knows all too well what it’s like to lose a child, after he believed Sami’s son, Will Horton (Chandler Massey), was his own son before learning that he was actually fathered by his brother, Lucas Horton (Bryan Datillo).

-It seems Days of Our Lives fans will have to wait until June when Carrie returns home to find out what secret she’ll be bringing with her.
+It seems Days of Our Lives fans will have to wait until June, when Carrie returns home, to find out what secret she’ll be bringing with her.